MadhaviChidaraboyina/CRM.Omnichannel.ProductivityTools/.azuredevops/pull_request_template.md

 - [ ] Choose squash commit when completing the PR
 - [ ] Added / Removed any associated unit test
 - [ ] Added / Removed any associated test case from test plan
+- [ ] Updated control manifest versions of all controls modified